BitVortex/dotfiles/README.md

 * requires zsh and oh-my-zsh
 * loads plugins to assist both in usage of the current Debian jessie as well as development in Python, Ruby and Go(lang)
 * sets British English as default language with German date formatting
+* `~/bin` is appended to the bath, allowing for custom, per-user scripts to be run easily from every directory
 * `~/zsh_aliases` is sourced, which contains useful, but also private aliases (for faster SSH connections etc.)

 ####.vimrc
 * enables UTF-8/Unicode support
 * sets several variables to provide a pleasent development environment
+* enabled Pathogen for easy plugin management, plugins not (yet) included

 ####.mpd
 * UTF-8 compatible, global configuration for mpd (goes to `/etc/mpd.conf`), but easily tweakable to run as a user